perfana/perfana-docs/docs/analysing/analysing.md

 ![Test run dashboards](https://docs.perfana.io/docs/images/test-run-dashboards.png)

+---
-> Based on the [configured datasource retention times](https://docs.perfana.io/docs/administration/administration.html#data-retention-and-test-run-expiry) either the dashboards with "live" data from the datasource or a [snapshot](https://grafana.com/docs/grafana/latest/reference/share_dashboard/#dashboard-snapshot) of the dashboard will be shown
+> Based on the [configured datasource retention times](https://docs.perfana.io/docs/administration/administration.html#data-retention-and-test-run-expiry) either the dashboards with "live" data from the datasource or a [snapshot](https://grafana.com/docs/grafana/next/sharing/share-dashboard/#publish-a-snapshot) of the dashboard will be shown.
+---

 ## Report